ckelner/datadog-mysql-vagrant/README.md

   * `GRANT PROCESS ON *.* TO 'datadog'@'localhost';`
   * `exit`
   * `mysql -u datadog --password=<dd-mysql-password> -e "show status" | grep Uptime && echo -e "\033[0;32mMySQL user - OK\033[0m"`

+**For sake of time this vagrant doesn't automatically configure the MySQL YAML
+- simply `vagrant ssh` and configure by hand for now**